National Honor Society

 The purpose of this chapter shall be to create an enthusiasm for scholarship, to stimulate a desire to render service, to promote worthy leadership, and to encourage the development of character in students of Stevens High School.

-See monthly meeting minutes for opportunities.
+See monthly meeting minutes on the Canvas Course Member Page for opportunities.
 Please join the "Remind" group in-order to receive up to date volunteer opportunities.
-See the bulletin board outside of room 320 for accessing the Remind group.
+Email Mrs. Conway for codes accessing the Remind group.

 Generally speaking, service activities are those that are done for or on behalf of others (not including immediate family members) for which no compensation (monetary or other) has been given.